1) Beating the Inner Critic and Actually Starting

 Well, by the end of the month, I’d written my 30,000 words.
 For someone with my kind of resistance, that is miraculous.

 I carried on writing and finished my novel.
 I’m editing it now – finding some tripe, sure, but also plenty of reasonable stuff I can use.
+Because, as Jodi Picoult said (or was it Nora Roberts?) you can’t edit a blank page.

 At last, instead of hopelessly admiring other writers who are actually writing, I create worlds and destroy them.
 I hold the happiness of my characters in my hand.
 I am a writer.